On a generalization of affinoid varieties: Bornological rings

-On the other hand in the category of commutative rings coproducts are tensor products and we can make then into bornological rings in the following way.
-Given two morphism $R \to A$ and $R \to B$ the pushout is $A \otimes_R B$ and in the case $R = \Z$ this is the coproduct (This definition extends naturally also for an arbitrary family of morphisms).
-Giving in all cases the smallest ring bornology which contains the images of the bornologies of the factors by the canonical maps (that exists by the previous lemma), we obtain the description of the coproducts and the pushouts in $\bBorn(\bRings)$.
-More explicitly, we have the canonical injections $i_A: A \to A \otimes_R B$ which identifies $A$ with $a \mapsto a \otimes 1$ and $i_B: B \to A \otimes_R B$ with $b \mapsto 1 \otimes b$.
-Then take as the bornology of $A \otimes_R B$ the bornology given by the family of all subsets of $A \otimes_R B$ obtained by applying a finite number of algebraic operations to the image of the bounded subsets of $A$ and $B$ with respect to $i_A$ and $i_B$.
+On the other hand, in the category of commutative rings coproducts are given by tensor products and we can make them into bornological rings in the following way.
+Given two morphisms $R \to A$ and $R \to B$, their pushout is $A \otimes_R B$ and in the case $R = \Z$ this is the coproduct (this definition extends naturally also for an arbitrary family of morphisms, \ie the coproduct of a small family of rings is represented by the filtered colimit of all the finite tensor products over $\Z$ of all the finite sub-families).
+Hence, it is enough to describe the bornology to put on the tensor product of two rings that ensure the universal property of push-out is satisfied, because the forgetful functor $\bRings \to \bSet$ commutes with filtered colimits which implies that the same is true for $\bBorn(\bRings) \to \bBorn$.
+By lemma \ref{ring_born_init} the smallest ring bornology which contains the images of the bornologies $A$ and $B$ by the canonical maps to $A \otimes_R B$ is the bornology we are looking for.
+More explicitly, denoting $i_A: A \to A \otimes_R B$ defined $a \mapsto a \otimes 1$ and $i_B: B \to A \otimes_R B$ defined $b \mapsto 1 \otimes b$.
+Then, we take as the bornology of $A \otimes_R B$ the bornology generated by the family of all subsets of $A \otimes_R B$ obtained by applying a finite number of algebraic operations to the image of the bounded subsets of $A$ and $B$ with respect to $i_A$ and $i_B$.